jannahio/operator/README.md

                 9) Workflow Metadata Layer
                     - Sites Workflows: The workflow representing the available Jannah Django sites.
                     - Users Workflows: The workflows representing user on the Jannah infrastructure.
-                    - Boots Workflows: The workflows relating to systems booting on the Jannah workflow.
+                    - Boots Workflows: The workflows relating to systems booting on the Jannah infrastructure.
                     - Network Workflows: Workflows related to Networking layer on the Jannah infrastructure.
                     - Storage Workflows: All workflows related to Storage (Data Persistent) within the Jannah infrastructure.
                     - Compute Workflows: All workflows related to compute (application) components within Jannah infrastructure.
                     - UX Workflows: All workflows related to UX within the Jannah infrastructure.
                     - Feedback Workflows: All workflows related to Feedback components within the Jannah infrastructure.
-        8) Open the VueJS web frontend application in VSCode IDE for local development.
+           8) Run 'ionic serve' command to install npm packages and start the web app locally.
-        9) Open the iOS mobile application in a Xcode IDE for local development.
+           9) Show applications and mobile app emulators for local Jannah development.
-        10) Open the Android mobile application in an Android Studio IDE for local development.
+           10) Ending with current milestone.
+               - Current problems needing solutions
+                 - Debug Kotlin Apollo Connection between Android app and Django GraphQL API.
+                 - Now that the iOS application can talk to the Django app, lets display the content/results from the API calls.
+                 -
+               - Challenge/Invitation to join team, and solve problems
+                 - Audience:
+                   - Business Developers
+                   - Venture Capitalists
+                   - Upcoming developers, (backend, frontend, devOps, Security, Data Scientists)
+                   - Experienced developers, (backend, frontend, devOps, Security, Data Scientists)

 -------------------------------------------------------------------------------------------------------
+April 17th, 20203
 Introducing the Jannah Software Accelerator project.
 - Speaker: Osman Jalloh
 - Role: Software Architect at Jannah.io.